Nishaanth1611/Video-Game-Analysis/README.md

-# Video-Game-Sales-Analysis
+# Video-Game-Analysis

-## Video-Game-Sales-Analysis is developed in Streamlit by [Nishaanth K](https://www.linkedin.com/in/nishaanth-k)
+## Video-Game-Analysis is developed in Streamlit by [Nishaanth K](https://www.linkedin.com/in/nishaanth-k)

-## This Application is hosted in Heroku
+## The current version 2.0 is now available and hosted in Heroku

 ## Visit the application [Here](https://video-game-analysis-nish.herokuapp.com/)